gohugoio/hugoDocs/content/en/host-and-deploy/deploy-to-aws-amplify/index.md

 ---
-title: Host on AWS Amplify
+title: Deploy to AWS Amplify
-description: Host your project on AWS Amplify.
+description: Deploy your project to AWS Amplify.
 categories: []
 keywords: []
-aliases: [/hosting-and-deployment/hosting-on-aws-amplify/]
+aliases: [/hosting-and-deployment/hosting-on-aws-amplify/,/host-and-deploy/host-on-aws-amplify/]
 ---

 Use these instructions to enable continuous deployment from a GitHub repository.
 The same general steps apply for other Git providers such as GitLab or Bitbucket.